Skip to main content

 Tuesday, October 7, 2008

-(October 7, 2008 September) - An Oklahoma State University instructor is pointing to the 2008 presidential election as one that is both interesting and important for students.
+An Oklahoma State University instructor is pointing to the 2008 presidential election as interesting and important for students.
 Dr. Jeanette Mendez, assistant professor of political science, should know since she’s teaching a course titled “The 2008 Elections.”

-While she admits she initially had reservations as to whether students would be interested enough to sign up for the course, they didn’t disappoint her.
-Forty students enrolled and the class size has not dropped this semester, according to Mendez.
+While she admits she initially had reservations about whether students would be interested enough to sign up for the course, they didn’t disappoint her.
+Forty students enrolled, and the class size has not dropped this semester, according to Mendez.

-“Four years ago I think students were interested in the election as well, but not to the extent that they are now,” said Mendez, “I think it is an important election and I think that students are realizing it is an important election.”
+“Four years ago, I think students were interested in the election as well, but not to the extent that they are now,” Mendez said.
+“I think it is an important election, and I think that students are realizing it is an important election.”

 With election day quickly approaching, several students took advantage of the recent student-led “Pokes Vote” event on the OSU Library lawn to register to mark ballots locally in November.
 They also had a chance to hear from some of the candidates.